 When you hear or smell them again it doesn’t matter where you are it takes you straight back to those moments in NICU.

 Joseph, one day your daddy and I will be able to tell you the story of how your life began,

 But for now we will love you with all our hearts and cherish each day we have with you as much as we possibly can.

-If you have been affected by any of the issues discussed in this post, please call our helpline for support on 0500 618 140 for support.
+If you have been affected by any of the issues discussed in this post, please call the Bliss helpline for support .
 If you would like to share your story, please email the media team at firstname.lastname@example.org.